DNA and RNA codon tables

 The classical table/wheel of the standard genetic code is arbitrarily organized based on codon position 1.
-Saier, following observations from, showed that reorganizing the wheel based instead on codon position 2 (and reordering from UCAG to UCGA) better arranges the codons by the hydrophobicity of their encoded amino acids.
+Saier, following observations from Muto, showed that reorganizing the wheel based instead on codon position 2 (and reordering from UCAG to UCGA) better arranges the codons by the hydrophobicity of their encoded amino acids.
 This suggests that early ribosomes read the second codon position most carefully, to control hydrophobicity patterns in protein sequences.

 The first table—the standard table—can be used to translate nucleotide triplets into the corresponding amino acid or appropriate signal if it is a start or stop codon.
 The second table, appropriately called the inverse, does the opposite: it can be used to deduce a possible triplet code if the amino acid is known.
 As multiple codons can code for the same amino acid, the International Union of Pure and Applied Chemistry's (IUPAC) nucleic acid notation is given in some instances.